nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 #### Extended PaymentAuth flow

-In this scenario, the relying party is a third party, such as a merchant or the merchant’s Payment Service Provider (referred to as PSP’ hereafter).
+In this flow, the relying party is a third party, such as a merchant or the merchant’s Payment Service Provider (referred to as PSP’ hereafter).
 PSP' initiates the process by requesting the A2Pay issued by the holder’s PSP.
 Once PSP' receives the A2Pay', it is obligated to forward it, along with the original payment request object, to the issuing PSP.
 The issuing PSP then performs the necessary verification and/or executes the payment transaction.

 ```mermaid